DoctorWhoof/Houdini-To-Mojo3D-Exporter/README.md

  Models:
  - File nodes are supported in two ways:
     - When writing, the written file is loaded in mojo3d without hierarchy ("Model.Load").
     - If loading, any "sibling" nodes with file nodes are ignored, and the model is loaded with hierarchy ("Model.LoadBoned").
+This is due to the way Houdini loads .fbx files, creating a file node for each object in the fbx scene, which would cause mojo3d to load the same model multiple times.
  - Materials can be overriden if the "Collapse hierarchy on load" option is On.

  Instancing: